MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-activexcontrols.md

 <!--/Scope-->
 <!--Description-->
 This policy setting determines which ActiveX installation sites standard users in your organization can use to install ActiveX controls on their computers.
-When this setting is enabled, the administrator can create a list of approved Activex Install sites specified by host URL.
+When this setting is enabled, the administrator can create a list of approved ActiveX Install sites specified by host URL.

 If you enable this setting, the administrator can create a list of approved ActiveX Install sites specified by host URL.